Hiking the Pyramid Rock Loop Trail on Oʻahu, Hawaiʻi

 Distance: 3.0 miles / 4.8 km

-The Hahaiʻone Ridge Trail to Pyramid Rock is a beautiful, short but steep loop that makes for a fun and less-crowded alternative to other nearby adventures, such as Kuliʻouʻou and Hawaiʻi Loa Ridge.
+The Hahaiʻone Ridge Trail to Pyramid Rock, commonly called the Pyramid Rock Loop Trail, on Oʻahu is a beautiful, short but steep loop that makes for a fun and less-crowded alternative to other nearby Hawaiʻi Kai adventures, such as Kuliʻouʻou Ridge, Hawaiʻi Loa Ridge, and the Koko Crater Stairs.

-However, I almost exclusively prefer the Pyramid Rock Trail by way of Hahaʻione Ridge because the short loop, utilizing the Koʻolau Summit Trail (KST), is a great way to extend the short Pyramid Rock hike into a slightly longer 3.0-mile (4.8 km) adventure, while still beginning and ending at the same place.
+However, I almost exclusively prefer the Pyramid Rock Trail by way of Hahaʻione Ridge because the short loop with the Koʻolau Summit Trail (KST) is a great way to extend the short Pyramid Rock hike into a slightly longer 3.0-mile (4.8 km) adventure, while still beginning and ending at the same place.

 Pyramid Rock Trailhead Parking